FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Algorithmic Optimization

 \subsection{Compression Sequence}

-The sequence of pruning and quantization significantly influence the final performance of SNNs.
-Quantization is typically performed before pruning to preserve the network's accuracy, as quantization ensures more paths for optimization before the connectivity is reduced by pruning.
-However, pruning can also affect the distribution of weights, potentially making the quantization scale and zero-point inappropriate for the pruned network.
-This can lead to suboptimal performance or require recalibration of the quantization parameters to maintain accuracy.
+The sequence of pruning and quantization shows impact on the performance of neural networks.
+Some studies advocate for a quantize-then-prune approach \cite{zhao2019focused} \cite{yu2020joint}, while others, such as Zhang \textit{et al.} \cite{zhang2021training}, suggest that the optimal sequence may depend on the network architecture.
+This indicates that different networks exhibit varying tendencies regarding the order of compression techniques.
+Therefore, treating pruning and quantization as separate steps may lead to suboptimal performance across various networks, and any necessary post-processing or recalibration \cite{lazarevich2021post} \cite{shang2024enhancing} to maintain accuracy can become complex and challenging.

-Another strategy is to perform pruning and quantization simultaneously, jointly optimizing the weight values and connections.
-This approach can explore a larger search space and potentially find better solutions, especially when pruning and quantization are integrated into the training process, which also avoids the need for additional post-training compression steps, retraining, or fine-tuning.
-This is precisely the strategy employed by FireFly-S, as shown in the Fig. \ref{fig:compress} enabling it to achieve a favorable balance between compression and accuracy.
+An alternative strategy is to jointly optimize pruning and quantization, where weight values and connections are simultaneously refined.
+This integrated approach explores a broader search space and has the potential to yield more optimal solutions \cite{park2022quantized} \cite{zandonati2023towards}.
+By embedding pruning and quantization within the training process, this strategy not only enhances the balance between compression and accuracy but also eliminates the need for additional post-training steps, such as retraining or fine-tuning.
+This joint optimization is precisely the strategy employed by FireFly-S, as depicted in Fig. \ref{fig:compress}.